Tim-Liam-Hill/Tim-Liam-Hill/README.md

  <img alt="TypeScript" src="https://img.shields.io/badge/TypeScript-3178C6?logo=TypeScript&logoColor=white&style=for-the-badge" />
  <img alt="PHP" src="https://img.shields.io/badge/PHP-777BB4?logo=PHP&logoColor=white&style=for-the-badge" />
 </p>
+On a more personal level, I am a great team player and a strong leader.
+I find it easy to talk to and work with others and can keep a cool head under pressure.

 ### My interests
 My interests tend to lean towards more theoretical aspects of Computer Sciences.
 I am deeply interested in Compiler Construction, but also have found myself researching both Security, Mathematics and Problem Solving in my own time.
 I also find myself drawn to developing silly discord bots for my friends.